Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can cause employees to be uninspiring at work, inside the organization and the larger job market.
+A lack of personal growth can make employees uncompetitive within an organization as well as on the job market.

 How Can You Keep Your Competitive?

-- Continuous Education: Consider taking additional classes, certificates or degree programs that are relevant to the profession.
+- Continuous Education: Consider taking further courses, certifications, or degrees program relevant to the job.

 Negativity